Gboneck/gboneck.github.io/about.md

 I like to create things.

-I also like people.
-Sometimes.
+I also like people sometimes.

 {% include footer.html %}